 It was early January of this year.
 I packed my bag, went to the airport and ride a plane to Singapore.
 This is not a vacation nor a business trip.
 I will be working as a Software Engineer in the Lion City.
 I joined TradeGecko — an awesome startup founded in this very country.
 It was a very exciting moment for me.

 First thing I need to do is to find a place to stay prior to actually moving here.
 I did a search at the popular room hunting websites in SG like EasyRoomMate, 99.co, and RoomsDB.
 I wanted something close to CBD as I don’t like a long commute to work.
 Obviously, the closer the place is to CBD, the more expensive it is.
 Rent, in general, is very expensive here.

-With help from my cousin who has been working here, I was finally able to find a good place through PinoySG.com.
-It’s just four train stations away from work plus a couple minutes of walking — not bad.
+With help from my cousin who has been working here, I was finally able to find a good place through PinoySG.
+It’s just four train stations away from work plus a couple of minutes of walking — not bad.